C2N14/Kunsendi/doc/api.md

 ### /images
 * `uploader` The username of the uploader.
 * `uploader_id` The user id of the uploader.
-* `from`An epoch/unix timestamp of the lower limit of upload date
+* `from`An epoch/unix timestamp (in milliseconds) of the lower limit of upload date.
+If not specified, images from any starting time will be returned.
-* `to` An epoch/unix timestamp of the upper limit of upload date.
+* `to` An epoch/unix timestamp (in milliseconds) of the upper limit of upload date.
 If not specified, images up to the current time will be returned.
 * `limit` The maximum number of items to be returned, which can be any positive integer up to 100.
 If not specified, a maximum of 50 images will be returned.
 If neither `uploader` nor `uploader_id` are specified, images from all users are returned.